Skip to main content

 Loading editor...

-The key decisions here: return an empty list instead of raising (so batch processing continues), log the error for debugging, and filter out documents that are too short to be useful.
-That 20-character threshold catches headers, page numbers, and extraction artifacts while keeping real content.
+The key design choice: return an empty list instead of raising so batch processing continues.
+The 20-character threshold catches headers, page numbers, and extraction artifacts while keeping real content.

 Batch ingestion with graceful failure